JakubSzark/zig-string/README.md

 # Zig String (A UTF-8 String Library)

+This library is a UTF-8 compatible **string** library for the **Zig** programming language.
 I made this for the sole purpose to further my experience and understanding of zig.
 Also it may be useful for some people who need it (including myself), with future projects.
+Project is also open for people to add to and improve.
+Please check the **issues** to view requested features.

 # Basic Usage
 ```zig